nens/threedi-docs/source/i_watershed_tool.rst

 **Inputs**

-1) Select the simulation results you want to analyse.
+#.
+Select the simulation results you want to analyse.
-2) The 3Di schematisation database (*.gpkg) is an optional input, required only for visualizing the upstream Surfaces.
+#.
+The 3Di schematisation database (\*.gpkg) is an optional input, required only for visualizing the upstream Surfaces.

 **Settings**